About

 We can all build a buddha brain

 There is emerging research in neuroscience, which tells us the brains “default mode of operation” is mind wandering.
 Our default state of mind is a rumination of thoughts of past and future that may not represent what is actually happening for us right now.
-This is said to affect our ability to feel satisfied with our lives.
+This is said to affect our ability to feel satisfied with our lives and attributes to being at the mercy of a busy mind.
 Both the Buddha and modern science suggest that the missing piece to lasting happiness is our ability to live with true presence.

-What is in the way of living mindfully and being present?
-Our constant habit of thinking, thinking, thinking.
+What keep us from being present?
+The constant habit of thinking, thinking, thinking.
 Our mind produces thoughts the way our heart produces a beat, it is a natural process.
 Mindfulness and meditation requires a new kind of effort, to build a new habit of establishing presence and awareness instead of being lost in thought.
 This can feel hard at first as our habit of thinking is very strong.

 How do we build a buddha brain?
 It takes time, patience and some discipline to master the skill of meditation.
 It’s not a “quick fix” and we can’t expect an overnight transformation.
 We water the seeds of our happiness by paying attention to what is happening inside of us and develop a friendly attitude towards emotions, feelings and thoughts.